xavdid/website/posts/12-languages-in-12-months/index.md

 [October](https://exercism.org/blog/object-oriented-october) delved into [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) languages.
 I've got a soft spot in my heart for OO designs which closely mirror how I visualize programs in my head.
 I went with [Ruby](https://www.ruby-lang.org/en/), which may sound like an odd choice.

 I work at [Stripe](https://stripe.com/), home of the [largest Ruby codebase in the world](https://nitter.net/defrag_fable/status/1584594934006681600).
 Surely it wouldn't count as an "unfamiliar" language?
 While that's all true, our Ruby monolith feels very far removed from "standard" Ruby- everything is typechecked with [Sorbet](https://sorbet.org/), there's a _lot_ of code generation, and we do a lot of magic to make everything work together and scale.
-Though Ruby inside and outside Stripe is ultimately the same language, working at such different scales provides vastly different experiences; I wanted to know what life was like on the outside.
+Though Ruby inside and outside Stripe is ultimately the same language, working at such different scales provides vastly different experiences; I wanted to know what life was like on the outside (in the years since I'd used Ruby heavily).

 Largely, it was good!
 Ruby itself is great and cites "programmer happiness" as a main goal, which resonated with me.
 I like how often I can guess the name of stdlib functions I've never used.
 I like how easy it is to build functional code and how ergonomic and expressive the syntax is.

 That said, I was surprised at how far behind Python the developer tooling was.
 Maybe I've been spoiled, but having type hints in-editor and having extremely fast linting / formatting is more important to me than I realized.
-For a language that's been as popular as Ruby has, I was surprised how far behind it felt in that regard.[^3] I also got tripped up by the optional parenthesis in function calls, which made passing functions as arguments less obvious.
+For a language that's been as popular as Ruby has, I was surprised how far behind it felt in that regard.[^3] I also never quite adjusted to the optional parenthesis in function calls, which made passing functions as arguments less obvious.

 Ruby's still a great language and I'll keep using it at work, but it doesn't do anything for me that Python doesn't, at least right now.